Skip to main content

 Goals of the Urban Garden Project:

-1. Establish community gardens and food forests as “must haves” instead of “nice to haves” in the eyes of city planners.
+1. Establish community gardens as “must haves” instead of “nice to haves” in the eyes of city planners.

 2. Unite, strengthen, and activate the national and global gardening community in thought partnership and advocacy.